Chopinsky/Encode-App-Demo/README.md

 # Encode Demo

 This project creates a small Windows application, that will take user input of a string, then convert and map all English Alphanumeric to random Cyrillic characters.

+## How To Use

+Launch the solution and run.

 ## Specifications